FLARE: Toward Universal Dataset Purification against Backdoor Attacks: Revisiting Dataset Purification

 Previous studies~\cite{chen2018detecting,ma2022beatrix} explored the latent separability between benign and poisoned samples in the feature space.
 In particular, these works primarily focused on the final hidden layer as a representative intermediate layer.
 We argue that their success also partly relied on the assumption that backdoor can be easily learned.
 In this section, we verify it.

 \textbf{Settings.} We also conduct experiments using BadNets and WaNet on the CIFAR-10 dataset to facilitate our analysis.
-To assess latent separability, we employ t-SNE visualization to examine the latent representations of both benign and poisoned samples across various hidden layers, with particular focus on shallow, middle, and deep layers.
-All other experimental settings remain consistent with those outlined in Section~\ref{sec:local}.
+To assess latent separability, we use t-SNE visualization to examine the latent representations of both benign and poisoned samples across various hidden layers, with particular focus on shallow, middle, and deep layers.
+We select 2,000 random samples from the training set, including both benign and poisoned ones, with a poisoning rate of 0.1.
+All other settings are consistent with those described in Section~\ref{sec:local}.

 \textbf{Results.} As shown in Figure~\ref{fig:tsne_diff}, poisoned and benign samples do not consistently display separability in specific layers.
 For example, under the BadNets (A2A) and BadNets (UT) attacks, separability is evident in shallow and middle layers, such as Layer 6 or Layer 10, but diminishes in deeper layers for BadNets (A2A).
 In contrast, under WaNet (A2A), separability is not evident across most layers.
 These observations challenge the implicit assumption in existing latent-separability-based purification methods that backdoor triggers are sparsely embedded and primarily affect deeper feature representations, highlighting the necessity of evaluating the broader impact of poisoned samples across multiple layers throughout the model rather than limiting the analysis to a single layer.